-Long-term care means creating a plan that can be used in case you become incapacitated and are in need of long-term medical care in a nursing home.
+Long-term care means creating a plan that can be used in case you become incapacitated and require long-term medical care in a nursing home.
 Since every individual has unique circumstances, there’s no one-size-fits-all approach to this process.
 However, as we age, the risk of needing long-term care increases.
-Dementia, Alzheimer’s Disease and other severe conditions can create an unavoidable need for skilled nursing care.
+Dementia, Alzheimer’s Disease, and other severe conditions can create an unavoidable need for skilled nursing care.
 This is true even if family care is preferred because family members are often not equipped to provide advanced medical treatment.

 Medicaid Asset Limits and Asset Preservation

-In order to qualify for Medicaid benefits, an individual cannot have more than $2,000 in “countable” assets.
+To qualify for Medicaid benefits, an individual cannot have more than $2,000 in “countable” assets.
 Married couples can only have $3,000 in countable assets.
-An applicant will be penalized over $9,000 per month until the excess assets or funds are account for, and only then will Medicaid pick up the bill for nursing home care.
-Also, Florida Medicaid will look back five years to determine whether assets or funds were transferred in order to qualify for Medicaid benefits, so you cannot simply give your assets or funds to another in order to qualify for Medicaid benefits.
+An applicant will be penalized over $9,000 per month until the excess assets or funds are accounted for, and only then will Medicaid pick up the bill for nursing home care.
+Also, Florida Medicaid will look back five years to determine whether assets or funds were transferred to qualify for Medicaid benefits, so you cannot simply give your assets or funds to another to qualify for Medicaid benefits.

 Medicaid Income Limits

-No all planning can be done on a long-terms basis, and that is often the case as it relates to income.
-In order to qualify for Florida Medicaid benefits, an individual cannot have more than $2,250 in monthly income.
-This includes income from any and all sources.
+Not all planning can be done on a long-term basis, and that is often the case as it relates to income.
+To qualify for Florida Medicaid benefits, an individual cannot have more than $2,250 in monthly income.
+This includes income from any sources.
 We can help resolve this problem through trusts and other techniques.
 For instance, when Medicaid benefits are needed, but the income level is too high to qualify, we can draft a Qualified Income Trust that will isolate income from the applicant as though they never received it.
 By this method, income levels are reduced to a level that will gain Medicaid qualification for the applicant.